chapmanjacobd/incremental-book-reading/README.md

 You will need your own mail transport :/

 You _can_ use Gmail but I prefer to use a local SMTP server.
+Get more info here: https://nodemailer.com/usage/using-gmail/

 ### step 3b) optional. configure how often you get emails, how many words per email in schedule.ts line 15